PoisotLab/ms_network_prediction/manuscript.md

 [@Morales-Castilla2015InfBio].

-We can represent these networks of interactions as graphs, where each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco,
+We can represent these networks of interactions as graphs, where each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco;
 @Pascual2006EcoNet], and the value/form an edge takes is a representation of the interaction.
 Using a matrix format we can construct interaction networks in using 1s and 0s to represent the presence or absence of interaction respectively [@Dunne2006NetStr].
 This allows for the calculation of many network properties (particularly pertaining to structure).
-We can also structure matrices so as to represent the different network and interaction types including; *unipartite networks,* where each species *appears* twice - both as a row and column species, these are typically used to represent foodwebs; *bipartite networks,* where we have two interacting species guilds and have one guild be represented by rows and the other by columns, these are typically used for pairwise
+We can also structure matrices so as to represent the different network and interaction types including; *unipartite networks,* where each species appears twice - both as a row and column species, these are typically used to represent foodwebs; *bipartite networks,* where we have two interacting species guilds and have one guild be represented by rows and the other by columns, these are typically used for pairwise